As with all types of surgery, a coronary artery bypass graft (CABG) carries risks of complications.

 Some people develop atrial fibrillation.
 This is a condition that causes an irregular and often abnormally fast heart rate.

-Atrial fibrillation is common but usually doesn't last long following heart surgery.
+Atrial fibrillation is common but usually does not last long following heart surgery.
 It is can be managed with medicines.

 The wounds in your chest and arm or leg can become infected after a coronary artery bypass graft.

-Infection can also affect your lungs or the inside of the chest after having the surgery.
+Infection can also affect your lungs or the inside of your chest after having the surgery.

 Most infections that develop after the procedure can usually be treated successfully.
 Any infections are treated with antibiotic tablets or injections.